hujhax/austin-improv-wiki/ComedySportz.md

 ComedySportz participated in both [[The 40-Hour Improv Marathon]] and [[The 41-Hour Improv Marathon]].

-The Austin franchise closed up shop in 2012, but the San Antonio franchise continues to put on shows.
+The Austin franchise closed up shop in 2012, but former players Shawn Utterback and Terrill Fischer acquired the license in 2017.
+Comedy Sportz now performs weekly at Pinball Lakecreek

 ## Theaters
 ComedySportz ran in a number of theaters over the course of its existence, including: